All Blogs

 Different Types of Compliance Audits

-You can encounter several types of compliance audits, usually depending on the industry.
+You can encounter several types of compliance audits, depending on the industry.
 Below are the most common ones your business may need to perform:

 • Occupational Health and Safety Act (OSHA) audits: OSHA audits assess an organization's compliance with the necessary health and safety standards for its employees.
 All businesses that employ staff are subject to this safety audit.